mdyzma/mdyzma.github.io/_drafts/2017-07-12-social-media-analysis-part-ii.md

 Most used Jinja elements, which structure template skeleton are {% raw %}`{% ... %}`{% endraw %} (statements) and {% raw %}`{{ ... }}`{% endraw %} (expressions).
 Statements provide different means of the work-flow control, for example `if`, `with` conditionals or `for` loops and some pre-defined Jinja tags i.e. `block`, `include`, `call`.
 Expressions, on the other hand, display dictionary based variables passed to the engine via Flask context mechanism.
 For more details, please refer to the [Jinja documentation][jinja].

-In our template we have specified four large code blocks, which will be filled with details in child templates.
+In our template we have specified four large code blocks, which will be filled with details in children templates.
 The most basic template, the architectural foundation for each page on our site, is called `base.html`.
-It must contain all elements required by the browser and links to the framework files used in the project.
+It must contain all elements required by the browser to serve some layout common for entire project.
+It also includes links to the framework files used in the project (`css` and `js`).
 From our point of view most important sections are:

 * __head__ section - with necessary metadata for proper SEO and responsive design directives
 * __body__